gvwilson/sdxpy/src/intro/index.md

 This [learner persona][t3_personas] [%b Wilson2019 %] describes who this book is for:

 > Maya has a master's degree in genomics.
-> She has taught herself enough Python to analyze data from her experiments,
+> She knows enough Python to analyze data from her experiments,
-> but is constantly frustrated by the gaps in her programming knowledge.
+> but is struggling to write code that other people (including her future self) can use.
 > These lessons will teach her how to design, build, and test large programs
-> in less time and with less pain,
+> in less time and with less pain.
-> and show her how the libraries and tools she uses actually work.

 Like Maya, you should be able to: